uliska/lilyglyphs/DEPLOYING.md

 ----------------
 A folder **deploy** is located in the root directory of the working repository.
 For any new version of the package create a subfolder, named corresponding to the version (e.g. 0.1.2).
-We copy all relevant files to this directory and move them to archives in .tar.gz and .zip formats so that afterwards these archives are the only files in the directory.
+We copy all relevant files to this directory and move them to archives in .tar.gz formats so that afterwards these archives are the only files in the directory.
 The archives should be named lilyglyphs_n.m.o (plus extension).

 Included files